diacode/diacode-website/source/blog/2016-01-18-trello-clone-with-phoenix-and-react-pt-4.html.markdown

 ```

-What we basically do is, when the component mounts, check if the **jwt**
+What we basically do here is, when the component mounts, check if the **jwt**
-token is present in the local storage of the browser.
+token is present in the browser's local storage.
 Later on we will see how
 to set it, but for now let's just imagine that it doesn't exist, so thanks to the
 **redux-simple-router** library we will redirect the user to the sign up page.